 - Bananas: Slice them thick enough to hold their texture and flavor in each bite.

 It is a delicious dessert made with some sort of crust, either pastry or graham cracker crust, filled with dulce de leche, bananas, and whipped cream!
+It's basically a caramel banana tart but better!

-Dulce de leche is a thick, creamy caramel-like spread made by slowly simmering sweetened milk until it turns golden brown and rich.
-It’s got this amazing sweet, nutty flavor from the sugars caramelizing, and it’s crazy versatile—spread it on toast, drizzle it over ice cream, or just eat it by the spoonful.
+Dulce de leche is a thick, creamy caramel like spread made by slowly simmering sweetened milk until it turns golden brown and rich.
+It’s got this amazing sweet, nutty flavor from the sugars caramelizing, and it’s crazy versatile, spread it on toast, drizzle it over ice cream, or just eat it by the spoonful.
 A total dessert staple in Latin America, it translates to “sweet of milk,” and honestly, that’s exactly what it tastes like.

 The name "banoffee" is a blend of "banana" and "toffee," highlighting its main flavors.
 Often topped with whipped cream and sometimes chocolate shavings, it's rich, sweet, and utterly indulgent.